whusterj/whusterj.github.io/_posts/2024-02-18-modeling-war-room-battle-outcomes.md

 I was trying to derive the formula myself while in the shower this morning.
 It's clear that it's not as simple as looking at the probability of rolling a single color.
 We need to look at combined probabilities across any number of rolls.

-I started by thinking about a specific case: how would you compute the probability that you could roll ten times and end up with zero yellow results?
+I started by thinking about a specific case: how would you compute the probability that you could roll ten times and end up with zero YELLOW results?
 I _know_ I studied this back in high school math, but twenty years later it's not exactly top of mind.

-I realized that the probability of having no yellow results is the same as rolling non-yellow ten times in a row.
+I realized that the probability of having no YELLOW results is the same as rolling non-YELLOW ten times in a row.
 That would be something like \\((8/12)^{10}\\).
 Not math I can do in my head, but definitely a small number.
 Using a calculator, there's about a 1.7% chance of this happening.
 Makes sense.

-Then I moved on to the probability of having one out of ten results be yellow, and here I realized that I needed to somehow combine the probability of success with the probability of failure.
+Then I moved on to the probability of having one out of ten results be YELLOW, and here I realized that I needed to somehow combine the probability of success with the probability of failure.
 That's where I got stuck mentally.

 ### Computing the Binomial Distribution